dashpilot/netlify-build-status-widget/README.md

 ### Step 3: add and configure the Netlify function

+Run: `npm i netlify --save` in your project's folder (this installs the Netlify API NPM package)

 Drop the status.js file in your Netlify functions directory, and create the following environment variables in Netlify (Settings > Build & Deploy > Environment):

 `NETLIFY_TOKEN` (create a token via User Settings > Applications > Personal Access Tokens)